Diabetes in Men

 How is diabetes treated?

 A diabetes diagnosis isn't the end of the world.
 In some cases, lifestyle changes can keep the disease entirely under control.
 Still, many people with diabetes need to take oral medications that lower blood sugar levels.
-When these aren't enough to do the job, insulin or other injections may be necessary, sometimes in combination with oral drugs.
+When these aren't enough to do the job, insulin (which is inhaled and/or injected) may be necessary, sometimes in combination with oral drugs.
 Several new drugs that work in combination with insulin to improve blood sugar management have been approved by the FDA.

 While treatment has improved, however, controlling diabetes remains a challenge, which is why experts emphasize prevention.